A Very Vintage Little GirlMar 18, 2022

-In order to add textures, we need to add some vignette.
-The contrast really gives us that dramatic feel we're looking for.
-I like to turn the layer I'm editing on and off to see the difference it makes, this is just so I don't get too crazy with my edits!
+To add textures, we need to add some vignettes.
+The contrast gives us that dramatic feel we're looking for.
+I like to turn the layer I'm editing on and off to see the difference; so that I don't get too crazy with my edits!

-From there, we’re going to load up some stock from my hard drive, at this point I'm just looking for a nice texture.
-You guys can literally find textures anywhere, so don't be afraid to explore and get creative!
+We're going to load up some stock from my hard drive; I'm just looking for a nice texture.
+But, of course, you guys can find textures anywhere, so don't be afraid to explore and get creative!

-From there, I’m going to flip my texture clockwise and have the whole texture fit in nicely and repeat with a second texture.
+I will flip my texture clockwise, have the whole surface fit nicely, and repeat with a second texture.
 I know this can be a little challenging, but you can always follow along with my step-by-step video tutorial available through my premium membership.

-After we have our texture the way we want it, we’re going to use our brush tool with 100% opacity remove some of the vibrancy over the center.
-After that, we’re going to bring down the opacity to about 20% and even out the sides for a smoother look.
+After we have our texture the way we want it, we will use our brush tool with 100% opacity to remove some of the vibrancy over the center.
+After that, we will bring down the opacity to about 20% and even out the sides for a smoother look.

-Some areas might need a little more than the others, so it's important to find a balance.
-To see exactly how I went through this process, you can watch my full video tutorial available through my premium membership.
+Some areas might need a little more than the others, so it's essential to find a balance.
+You can watch my full video tutorial available through my premium membership to see exactly how I went through this process.

-Because her hat and the background both have a slight cream color, I’m going to use the eyedropper tool to create a solid color layer and then blend carefully.
-I go a little fast during this part, but you guys should definitely take your time and make sure you get it just right.
+Because her hat and the background both have a slight cream color, I will use the eyedropper tool to create a solid color layer and then blend carefully.
+I go a little fast during this part, but you should take your time and make sure you get it right.

-We screen a warm orange color and invert it before adding a little more contrast to our little girls face the face.
-This part is a little tricky, you can always access the full video tutorial, it's available through my premium membership.
+We screen a warm orange color and invert it before adding more contrast to our little girl's face.
+This part is a little tricky, and you can always access the full video tutorial; it's available through my premium membership.

-If you'd like to follow along and see the full tutorial, you can access my full tutorial available through my premium membership.
+If you'd like to follow along and see the full tutorial, you can access my full tutorial available through the premium membership.